 Scott is a Special Counsel in the Hall & Wilcox Commercial Dispute Resolution team based in Perth.
-He has more than seven years of litigation practice experience and a prior two years of general practice experience.
+He is an experienced commercial disputes, litigation, insolvency and regulatory investigations lawyer with over ten years’ experience.

 Scott takes a proactive approach to commercial disputes.
 His attention to detail, strong critical analysis abilities and an eye for strategy are the cornerstone of his successful litigation practice.

 Scott advises on a wide variety of corporate and commercial disputes and insolvency matters.
 His clients include those in a range of industry sectors, including insolvency practitioners, energy and resources, commercial property, financial services and intellectual property and technology.